Subsequent Singularities in Mean-Convex Mean Curvature Flow: Introduction

 have convex type.
 (In other words, tangent flows to the singularities at time $T$ are shrinking cylinders, and \thetag{*} holds provided $t_i\le T$.) \end{enumerate} \end{theorem}

 In this paper, we prove that if $\Omega\subset \RR^n$ (or more generally if $\Omega$ is a subset of a flat Riemannian manifold), then all of the singularities (not just the first singularities) have convex type.
-This result was announced in~\cite{White-Nature}*{p.~667}.
+This result was announced in~\cite{white-nature}*{p.~667}.

-The key to proving Theorem~\ref{SummaryTheorem} was ruling out nonflat minimal cones as tangent flows.
+The key to proving Theorem~\ref{SummaryTheorem} was ruling out nonflat minimal cones as blowups (as tangent flows or more generally as limit flows in the terminology of \cite{white-nature}).
 In dimensions $n<8$, this was done using the fact that there are no nonflat one-sided minimizing minimal hypercones in $\RR^k$ for $k<8$.

 For dimensions $n\ge 8$, a different argument was required to exclude nonflat minimal cones.
-In fact, the proof given in~\cite{White-Nature} shows that a singular point $x$ has convex type provided $ \kappa_1/h $ is bounded below on the regular points in some neighborhood of $x$.
+In fact, the proof\,\footnote{See appendix~\ref{convex-type-appendix} for more details.} given in~\cite{white-nature} shows that a singular point $x$ has convex type provided $ \kappa_1/h $ is bounded below on the regular points in some neighborhood of $x$.
 Thus to prove that all of the singularities have convex type, it suffices to prove for each compact set $K$ that there is a finite lower bound on $ \kappa_1/h $ for the regular points of the flow that lie in $K$.
 This we do in theorem~\ref{MainTheorem} below.

-(In~\cite{White-Nature}, such a lower bound was proved only up to and including the first singular time, and hence only the first time singularities were asserted to have convex type.)
+(In~\cite{white-nature}, such a lower bound on $\kappa_1/h$ was proved only up to and including the first singular time, and hence only the first time-singularities were proven to have convex type.)

 We also prove an analogous result for motion of hypersurfaces with boundary, where the motion of the boundary is prescribed and the motion of the interior is by mean curvature flow.
 (In particular, at each regular point, the normal component of velocity at each interior point is equal to the mean curvature.)
 See \S\ref{BoundarySection}.